Aerocar: Testing and certification

 The Civil Aeronautics Administration (CAA) granted the Aerocar civil certification in 1956, and Taylor reached a deal with Ling-Temco-Vought for serial production provided he could obtain 500 orders.
 When he was able to obtain only half that number, production plans ended.
 Only six examples were built.
 One is still flying as of 2008, and Taylor rebuilt another into the only Aerocar III.
-In 2013 the Disney film Planes honored Aerocar with a character based on it—Franz, aka Fliegenhosen.

 Produced examples

-There are four Aerocar I's, one Aerocar II, and one Aerocar I that was rebuilt as Aerocar III.
+There are four Aerocar Is, one Aerocar II, and one Aerocar I that was rebuilt as Aerocar III.

 N4994P

 N4994P (1949, originally N31214) is yellow with silver wings.
 It was the very first Aerocar and is on display at the EAA AirVenture Museum in Oshkosh, Wisconsin.
 It is maintained in flying condition but is not flown.

 N101D

 N101D (1954) is owned by Greg Herrick's Yellowstone Aviation Inc. It is maintained in flying condition and is on display at the Golden Wings Flying Museum located on the south west side of the Anoka County-Blaine Airport in Minneapolis.
 This aircraft is featured flying overhead on the cover on the book "A Drive In the Clouds" by Jake Schultz.
-In December 2011, N101D was being offered for sale at an asking price of USD1.25 million.
+In December 2011, N101D was being offered for sale at an asking price of USD 1.25 million.